More Roxie Theatre pages: recent exterior views | interior views

 1977 - "The Enforcer" and "Monkey Hustle" at the Roxie.
 Both films were December 1976 releases.
 Thanks to Granola for posting the photo on the Cinema Treasures page about the Roxie.

-1980 - Thanks to the American Classic Images collection for this fine view looking south.
+1980 - Thanks to the now-vanished American Classic Images website for this fine view looking south.

 1980 - A view looking north from the American Classic Images collection.